Configure a Patton VoIP Gateways with 3CX

-After you familiarise yourself with the basic concept of PSTN gateways and how to set up a static ip address as decribed in http://www.3cx.com/docs/pstn-lines-voip-gateways/ proceed to add a PSTN gateway into the 3CX Phone System.
-Note: All templates are designed to work with Patton SmartWare firmware.
-However Trinity Firmware/Devices are NOT supported.
+After you familiarize yourself with the basic concept of SIP Trunks (http://www.3cx.com/docs/manual/sip-trunks/) proceed to add a PSTN gateway into the PBX.
+All templates are designed to work with Patton SmartWare firmware and the device should run on the “latest 6.X firmware”.
+Trinity Firmware/Devices are currently NOT supported.

 - ISDN BRI go here: Patton ISDN BRI

 - Analog FXO go here: Patton Analog FXO

 - Analog FXS soon to follow: Patton Internal Analog FXS

 Navigate to “SIP Trunks” within the 3CX Management Console and select “Add Gateway”:

 - Select Brand: Patton

 - Select model/device: Patton ISDN E1 or Patton ISDN T1

 (E1 lines are also known as PRI, S2M, T1 is commonly used in the USA)